kjhealy/kieranhealy.hugo/content/resources/emacs-starter-kit/_index.md

 What's the motivation for the starter kit?
 Emacs is a very powerful editor but it is less useful out-of-the-box than it might be, in part because many convenient settings and modes are not activated by default.
 The starter kit is a drop-in set of nice default settings.
 The idea is for you to be able to download GNU Emacs, put the starter kit into <code>~/.emacs.d/</code>, and get to work.
 If you already use Emacs and have a <code>.emacs</code> file or <code>~/.emacs.d</code> directory, the starter kit is designed to replace them, while leaving a place for you to easily append your own customizations.
 </p>
 <p>
-The starter kit is designed to be used with GNU Emacs.
-Version 24.4 (released October 2014) or later is required.
-The current version of Emacs (>25) is recommended.
-It will not work with <a href="http://aquamacs.org/" title="Aquamacs: Emacs for Mac OS X">Aquamacs</a> without modification.
+The starter kit is designed to be used with the current version of GNU Emacs.
+It will probably not work with <a href="http://aquamacs.org/" title="Aquamacs: Emacs for MacOS">Aquamacs</a> without modification.
 More detailed commentary and documentation is provided inside the kit's <code>.org</code> files.
 </p>
 <h2>
-Installation Instructions (Mac OS X)
+Installation Instructions (MacOS)
 </h2>

 <h3>Before you Begin</h3>